 Not prescribed with estrogen-containing contraceptives due to the risk of uterine bleeding.

-Sulfamethoxazoline / trimethoprim ® (Biseptol ®) and other sulfonamide antibiotics are compatible with polymyxin B ®, gentamicin ® and sisomycin ®, penicillins.
+Sulfamethoxazoline/trimethoprim ® (Biseptol ®) and other sulfonamide antibiotics are compatible with polymyxin B ® , gentamicin ® and sisomycin ® , penicillins.

 Tetracyclines

-The combination with vitamin A can cause pseudotumor brain syndrome.
+The combination with vitamin A can cause brain pseudotumor syndrome.

 Not combined with indirect anticoagulants and anticonvulsants, tranquilizers.

-Interaction of antibiotics with food, alcohol and herbs
+Interactions of antibiotics with food, alcohol and herbs

-What medications are prescribed for Ciprofloxacin
+What drugs are prescribed Ciprofloxacin

 Photo 1.
-Ciprofloxacin, 20 tablets, 500 mg, manufactured by Aliud Pharma.
+Ciprofloxacin, 20 tablets, 500 mg, Aliud Pharma.

-• Doxycycline;
+• doxycycline;

 • Levofloxacin;